rightcoder404/Right-Editor-Online-IDE/README.md

-Project Title: Online Code Editor with Real-time Rendering
+Project Title: Online Code Editor with Real-time Rendering Project Link: online-ide-righteditor.netlify.app/

 Description
 Welcome to the Online Code Editor with Real-time Rendering!
 This project provides a platform where users can write HTML, CSS, and JavaScript code directly on the website and see the real-time rendering of their code.
 It offers a seamless coding experience with immediate feedback, allowing users to experiment with different code snippets and instantly visualize the results.